Oligochaeta: Evolution and taxonomy

 With their soft bodies, earthworms do not fossilize well, though they may form trace fossils.
 The name Protoscolex was given to a genus of segmented worms without bristles found in the Upper Ordovician of Kentucky, United States.
 Another species placed in the same genus was found in Herefordshire, England, but it is unclear whether these worms are in fact oligochaetes.
 Stephenson postulated in 1930 that the common ancestor of oligochaetes came from the primitive aquatic family Lumbriculidae.
 The more advanced families such as Glossoscolecidae, Hormogastridae, Lumbricidae and Microchaetidae may have evolved later than the other families.
-Because of its ability to colonise new areas and become dominant, the Lumbricidae has followed humans round the world and displaced many native species of earthworm.
+Because of their ability to colonise new areas and become dominant, the Lumbricidae have followed humans round the world and displaced many native species of earthworm.

 An early but now outdated classification system was to divide the oligochaetes into "Megadrili", the larger terrestrial species, and "Microdili", the smaller, mostly aquatic ones.